 Crowdfunding

-Also known as Equity Crowdfunding, Regulation Crowdfunding, Reg CF, Securities Crowdfunding
+Also known as Equity Crowdfunding, Securities Crowdfunding, Investment Crowdfunding

 In depth

 The trade for issuers is reach versus burden.
-Reg CF gives founders access to thousands of small investors who would never qualify under Rule 506, including their own customers and community.
-In exchange, the issuer accepts a wide cap table, public disclosure of financials at a level higher than a private round usually requires, and platform fees of roughly 5 to 8 percent of capital raised.
+Equity crowdfunding gives founders access to thousands of small investors who would never qualify under a private placement regime, including their own customers and community.
+In exchange, the issuer accepts a wider cap table than a traditional priced round, public-facing financial disclosure, and platform fees that typically run in the mid single digits as a percentage of capital raised.

 Why it matters

-For a consumer-brand founder with an engaged audience, Reg CF can convert customers into shareholders and produce a marketing flywheel.
-For a deep-tech or B2B founder, the burden tends to outweigh the benefit and the same capital is more efficiently raised from accredited investors under Rule 506(c).
-Founders should also model how a Reg CF round affects the next institutional raise: experienced seed investors look closely at the structure used and the rights granted to crowd investors.
+For a consumer-brand founder with an engaged audience, equity crowdfunding can convert customers into shareholders and produce a marketing flywheel.
+For a deep-tech or B2B founder, the burden tends to outweigh the benefit and the same capital is more efficiently raised from professional investors through a conventional private placement.
+Founders should also model how a crowdfunded round affects the next institutional raise: experienced seed investors look closely at the structure used, the rights granted to the crowd, and whether holders are pooled behind a nominee.

 Worked example

-A direct-to-consumer brand raises $2.5M under Reg CF on Wefunder at a $20M pre-money cap on a SAFE:
+A direct-to-consumer brand raises 2.5M on a regulated crowdfunding platform at a 20M pre-money cap on a convertible instrument:

-The founder elects to use a custodian structure so all 3,400 investors appear as a single line on the cap table.
-A year later, a Series A lead diligences the round, reviews the SAFE terms and the custodian setup, and proceeds.
-The same lead would likely have walked away from a cap table showing 3,400 direct holders without a custodian.
+The founder elects to use a nominee or custodian structure so all 3,400 investors appear as a single line on the cap table.
+A year later, a Series A lead diligences the round, reviews the instrument's terms and the nominee setup, and proceeds.
+The same lead would likely have walked away from a cap table showing 3,400 direct holders without a nominee.
+Where nominee structures are permitted varies by jurisdiction; in some regimes the platform itself plays this role by default.

 Frequently asked

-How much can a company raise through Regulation Crowdfunding?
+How much can a company raise through equity crowdfunding?

-Who can invest in a Reg CF offering?
+Who can invest in an equity crowdfunding round?

 What are the downsides of equity crowdfunding?

-A noisy cap table with hundreds or thousands of holders, disclosure obligations that resemble small-scale public reporting, and signaling risk if the round fails publicly.
-Many institutional investors view a prior Reg CF round as a yellow flag during due diligence.
+A wide cap table with hundreds or thousands of holders, public-facing disclosure obligations that resemble small-scale public reporting, and signaling risk if the round fails publicly.
+Many institutional investors view a prior crowdfunding round as a yellow flag during due diligence unless the holders are pooled through a nominee or custodian structure.

-Is Kickstarter crowdfunding the same as Reg CF?
+Is rewards crowdfunding the same as equity crowdfunding?

-No. Kickstarter and Indiegogo run rewards-based crowdfunding, where backers receive a product or perk rather than securities.
-Reg CF is securities crowdfunding through platforms like Wefunder, Republic, and StartEngine, and it is the regulated equity version.
+No. Platforms like Kickstarter and Indiegogo run rewards-based crowdfunding, where backers pre-order a product or receive a perk rather than securities.
+Equity crowdfunding sells regulated securities through a licensed platform and is the only form that produces real shareholders.

 Sources & further reading